2gbeh/air-taxi/README.md

 # give-away
-This is a FREE concept design template for a cab ordering service coming soon to Agbor, Delta NG.
+This is a FREE concept design template for an on-demand taxi service coming soon to Agbor, Delta NG.

 *CSS library included.